-The idea that entrepreneurs have an information advantage with respect to the quality of their firms, projects, and own abilities, over external stakeholders-including investors-has been wellestablished in the literature (Amit et al., 1998).
+The idea that entrepreneurs have an information advantage with respect to the quality of their firms, projects and own abilities, over external stakeholders, including investors, is well-established in the literature (Amit et al., 1998).
 Thus, entrepreneurs can use this information advantage to the detriment of other stakeholders.
-Up to this point, our analysis has primarily focused on the role of corporate governance in avoiding adverse selection and moral hazard problems (Table 1)-or, in other words, the role of governance in protecting shareholders' wealth.
-This focus has been commonplace in the corporate governance literature (Uhlaner et al., 2007).
+Up to this point, our analysis has primarily

-However, scholars have also highlighted situations in which entrepreneurs lack information about their industry, their competitors, and the new capabilities that will be required as their firms grow (Zahra & Filatotchev, 2004).
-These "blind spots" in the information, knowledge, and experiences of entrepreneurs are one of the main reasons why professional external equity investors often spend significant effort and time on their so-called "coach" function (Colombo & Grilli, 2010; Sapienza et al., 1996).
-There has been increasing recognition in the governance literature that governance could also serve as a source of wealth creation in firms (Filatotchev & Wright, 2005; Zahra et al., 2009).
+However, scholars have also highlighted situations in which entrepreneurs lack information about their industry, their competitors and the new capabilities that will be required as their firms grow (Zahra and Filatotchev, 2004).
+These 'blind spots' in the information, knowledge and experiences of entrepreneurs are one of the main reasons why professional external equity investors often spend significant effort and time on their so-called 'coach' function (Colombo and Grilli, 2010; Sapienza et al., 1996).
+There is increasing recognition in the governance literature that governance could also serve as a source of wealth creation in firms (Filatotchev and Wright, 2005; Zahra et al., 2009).
 For instance, firms' board of directors or advisory boards may help entrepreneurs to collect new information about their industry and competitors, helping entrepreneurs to make more effective strategic choices (Zahra et al., 2009).

 Thus, while entrepreneurs may have certain information advantages relative to other stakeholders, some stakeholders may also have specific information advantages relative to entrepreneurs.
-Ultimately, the exchange of information among these key actors in the corporate governance systems of firms will be crucial for their long-term success (Zahra & Filatotchev, 2004).
+Ultimately, the exchange of information among these key actors in the corporate governance systems of firms will be crucial for their long-term success (Zahra and Filatotchev, 2004).
 Currently, we lack insights on how the governance mechanisms in the equity crowdfunding market-and particularly the wisdom of the crowd-may bring new information to entrepreneurs, allowing them to make better strategic decisions that benefit firm development while addressing the potential downside of these mechanisms.
 We propose that the equity crowdfunding market and equity crowdinvestors may provide both opportunities and threats to information exchange and, as a result, value creation in ECF firms.

-More specifically, crowdfunding campaigns can play a key role in bringing new information and knowledge to entrepreneurs that provide them with important insights into opportunities and how to best pursue them (Afuah & Tucci, 2012).
+More specifically, crowdfunding campaigns can play a key role in bringing new information and knowledge to entrepreneurs that provide them with important insights into opportunities and how to best pursue them (Afuah and Tucci, 2012).
 This role can be performed in multiple ways.
-First, the equity crowdfunding market may provide a "laboratory" for entrepreneurs and equity crowdinvestors alike.
+First, the equity crowdfunding market may provide a 'laboratory' for entrepreneurs and equity crowdinvestors alike.
 Entrepreneurs can pitch their business ideas to a broad set of individuals.
 Significant investment interest by the crowd indirectly provides information to entrepreneurs about the viability of their ideas.
-For equity crowdinvestors, it further allows for the spreading of risk related to funding early-stage, potentially innovative ideas.
-Second, entrepreneurs may acquire valuable information in a more direct way.
-Individual equity crowdinvestors, for example, not only contribute (small) amounts of money but are also frequently active in providing comments, feedback, and additional ideas to entrepreneurs.
-Such indirect and direct information flows from equity crowdinvestors to entrepreneurs might give the latter more confidence in their business ideas and provide new information that allows them to better pursue existing opportunities while also pointing toward new opportunities.
+For equity crowdinvestors, it further allows spreading the risk related to funding early stage, potentially innovative ideas.
+Second, entrepreneurs may also acquire valuable information in a more direct way.
+Individual equity crowdinvestors, for example, not only contribute (small) amounts of money, they are also frequently active in providing comments, feedback and more or less innovative ideas to entrepreneurs.
+Such indirect and direct information flows from equity crowdinvestors to entrepreneurs might give the latter with more confidence in their business ideas and provide new information to better pursue existing opportunities, while pointing toward new opportunities.